 The U.S. Census Grids provide raster data sets that include not only population and housing counts, but a wide variety of socioeconomic characteristics.
-These gridded data sets transform irregularly shaped census block and block group boundaries into a regular surface – a raster grid – for faster and easier analysis.
-Data sets are available for 1990 and 2000.
+These gridded data sets transform irregularly shaped census tract, block, and block group boundaries into a regular surface – a raster grid – for faster and easier analysis.
+Data sets are available for 1990, 2000, and 2010 for the decennial census grids, and for 2000, 2010, 2014, 2016, and 2018 for the Social Vulnerability Grids.

 Type of Data Available